HealthCatalyst/documentation/HCRTools/templates/model-pre-processing/seasonality-handling.md

 ## Function specs for ``ConvertDateTimeColToDummies``

-- __Return__: data frame of same length, but greater width compared to the input data frame.
+- __Return__: a data frame of same length, but greater width compared to the input data frame.

 - __Arguments__:
     - __df__: a data frame.
 This data frame contains a date-time column.